oVirt/ovirt-site/source/feature/gluster-support.html.md

 The host bootstrapping feature of VDSM will be enhanced to support bootstrapping based on the service(s) requested from the host.

+       SELinux should be set to permissive on the node running gluster

 ### Roles

 A new pre-defined role "Gluster Admin" will be introduced with permissions for all Gluster Management actions.